joey101/website/projects/volunteer.md

 ## What we did:

-We travelled to Tanzania in Africa, where we particpated in humantirian projects vised over projects, and attended to schools in need of aid.
+We travelled to Tanzania in Africa, where we particpated in humanitarian projects vised over projects, and attended to schools in need of aid.

 ## Pictures: